jimon/fgdesignpatterns21/markdown/e4_command.md

 - Might have some use in game logic, for example around generating commands in one place and executing them in another place "in the right time".
 - If your command in command pattern has only one method, consider using delegates instead.
 In C++ that would be "fast delegates".
+- Though having it as a command interface might allow for easier refactoring, as you can then easily see all usages of a type.
 - Undo/Redo often is implemented via command patterns, but command doesn't necessarily have to have a "undo" method.

 # Self study